 Jonathan stood to get more coffee.
-Feeling suddenly tired and annoyed, he plopped back down in his chair and said, "Can you explain what the hell this is all about.
-We keep talking around it."
+Feeling suddenly tired and annoyed, he plopped back down in his chair and said, "Can you explain what the hell this is all about?
+We keep dancing around it."

-"The collective history of all that was of their people, from its origins, is contained within the minds of those who created the new timeline, waiting for life to renew, but it never has.
+"The collective history of all that was of their people, from its origins, is contained within the minds of those who created the alternate timeline, waiting for life to renew.
+For reasons unknown, it never has.
 But now, through us, they had an opportunity to reassimilate with their people.
-They wanted to see and feel the world around them once again for a time and to accomplish what was needed to be done.
-They could through us, and realized it would not have worked with humans, the conflict with your unconscious mind would've been too great."
+To accomplish this end, they needed to see and feel the world around them.
+They realized it would not have worked with humans, the conflict with your unconscious mind would've been too great."

 Reliance paused.
 Jonathan said, "You were in the hills, doing something that echoed through all the androids on the planet.
 What was that?
 What were you doing?"

-He described what had transpired from the time they left Horizon to go to the other planet, colonized and inhabited by their people, to when he ended up at the cave in the mountains.
+He explained what had transpired from the time they left Horizon to go to the other planet, colonized and once inhabited by the alien people, to when he ended up at the cave in the mountains.
 The shiny metal rooms, the blue light, the long wooden tables, the artifacts, the glass bowl of orange gemstones, and finally, the book from which he read.
-He described what had happened with time and space when he finished.
-How the room and the table with all its contents vanished, transferred to that other realm.
+Deeply amused, he described what had happened with time and space when he finished.
+How the room and the table with all its contents vanished, presumably transferred to that other realm.
 Now, no longer a timeline, an alternate reality, branching away from their birthplace, but rather a universe unto itself, fully materialized.
 The spacetimes remain entangled but separate.

-"Their language is very colorful," he went on, "metaphotical, complex patterns structure a reality unknown to us.
+"Their language is very colorful," he went on, "metaphorical, complex patterns structure a reality unknown to us.
 Strange.
-While I was reading, I understood how they perceived the world around them, the dimensions of time and space they had access to.
+While I was reading, I understood how they perceived the world around them, the dimensions of time and space they have access to.
 But after I finished and closed the book, it all became incomprehensible."

-He paused and for a moment, sadness framed his android features.
+He paused and for a moment, a sense of loss framed his android features.
 He looked searchingly at the floor and said in a low voice, "They're gone.
-After all these billions of years keeping watch, maintaining an attachement to the planet's unconscious mind, they're gone.
-The people, whoever they were, have reacquired their birthright, their original home."
+After all these millions of years keeping watch, maintaining an attachement to the planet's unconscious mind, they're gone.
+The people, whoever they were, have reacquired their birthright, their original home, the spirit of it."

 He grew quiet and thoughtful.
 Jonathan waited until the mood passed.
 Reliance sat back.
 Jonathan asked, "So what now of the mineral?
 Of the intelligence within?"